MercuryPay/MagTek.IPAD.CSharp/README.md

 MagTek.IPAD.CSharp
 ==================

-VS 2010 C# MagTek IPAD integration with Mercury E2E and Tokenization
+VS 2010 C# MagTek IPAD integration with Mercury E2E and Tokenization (also tested in VS 2013 Express for Desktop)

 3 step process to integrate to Mercury Web Services.